DS4PS/cpp-529-master/index.md

 # I.  Course Description, Course Goal and Course Learning Objectives

-Data is an essential ingredient of any program evaluation or performance management system.
-Organizations that want to embrace an evidence-based approach to management need to develop processes for gathering data, linking multiple datasets, running analysis, and sharing results with stakeholders through reports, dashboards, or web applications.
-The ability to collect, organize and analyze data is a desirable skill set for professional knowledge workers, high-level management, and evaluators.

-The course introduces students to the R data programming language, an open source platform that has become an industry standard because of its flexibility and power.
-It was designed to allow people to quickly develop and share new statistical tools.
-It has evolved into a more general data analytics platform that can be used for analytics, customized visualizations, GIS applications, text analysis, building web applications, and much more.
-It has a large and active user community that has developed thousands of free custom programs.

-Typically only 10-20% of a project is spent analyzing data.
-The other 80-90% consists of merging data sources, cleaning data, defining new variables, and arranging data into the proper format.
-These steps require knowledge about data wrangling as well as general project management process.
-The Foundations of Data Science sequence teaches both the data programming fundamentals and well as project management skills to ensure that analysis is transparent, error-free and reproducible.

-The Foundations of Data Science course sequence will cover the fundamentals of data programming – building unique datasets using APIs and custom tools, importing data from the cloud, linking multiple data sources, and wrangling processes to clean, transform, and reshape datasets.
-Advanced topics will be introduced such as writing functions, running simulations, writing packages for R, and de-bugging techniques.
-We will spend roughly a third of the units on graphing procedures and reporting packages.

-This course, Foundations of Data Science I, will cover the building blocks of data programming in R. We will learn about variables, operators, functions, dataset construction, group structure in data, visualization, and simulation.
-Students will also be introduced to markdown documents and automated reporting.
+This course is designed to apply knowledge and skills from CPP 526 Foundations in Data Science in order to extend data programming skills and practice building a research database as part of a project.
+Through the applied project we will linked two waves of Census data in order to analyze the process of neighborhood change, and practice implementing research questions using inductive and predictive tools.
+Your job will be to wrangle the data into the proper format for analysis, apply the prescribed analytical techniques, and generate a dashboard that helps the leaders of a city better understand demographic and economic factors driving neighborhood change.

+The course will introduce students to basic geographic information system (GIS) tools using some of the [spatial packages in R](https://cran.r-project.org/web/views/Spatial.html).
+We will cover the basics of shapefiles (points and polygons), map projections, visualization of spatial data, and linking maps to Census data.
+Students will learn how to communicate spatial patterns using choropleth maps, dot density plots, and heatmaps.

+We will review recent work that uses clustering analysis in order to identify distinctive neighborhood groups within cities, develop neighborhood topologies with the clusters, then use the neighborhood types and panel data to examine how each cluster might change over time.
+A regression model will help us predict which current census tracts are likely to experience the most change in future periods.

-The six main learning objectives for the course are:
+The main learning objectives for the course are:

-- Mastery of functions as the building blocks of all R programs, including arguments and scope
-- Knowledge of variable types and data structures in R, including construction and manipulation of data sets
-- Use of logical statements to create and analyze groups within data
-- Ability to build custom visualizations through the base R graphics package
-- Creation of dynamic graphics and data dashboards using R shiny tools
+- Engage policy debates around current models of neighborhood change
+- Operationalize theory by developing a latent construct of neighborhood quality
+- Create a reliable instrument to measure dimensions of neighborhood quality using available census data
+- Apply clustering techniques to group census tracts into neighborhood types
+- Use spatial tools and regression models to examine how neighborhood types change over time

 # Course Prerequisites:

-There are no prerequisites, and we do not assume any prior background in computer programming or statistics.
-Students should, however, have installed R and R Studio, and worked through a basic tutorial on R Studio.
+* [CPP 526 - Intro to Data Programming in R](https://ds4ps.org/cpp-526-fall-2019/) or a similar data programming course
+* [CPP 523 - Multiple Regression Analysis](https://ds4ps.org/cpp-523-fall-2019/) is recommended but not required

 # II.
 Assessment of Student Learning Performance & Proficiency: Keys to Student Success

 Assessment of student performance in this course is based on indications that the course learning objectives stated above have been achieved.
 Several areas of measurement will be used to produce a final student performance rating.
 These areas of performance assessment include the following:

-- The ability to build a custom dataset by important data from multiple sources, merging data, and reshaping, filtering or subsetting as necessary.
+- Ability to create a research database by combining, cleaning, and reshaping data from multiple sources.
-- Translating from plain English business cases to logical statements in R using logical operators and analytical techniques applied to groups.
-- Communicating information by developing custom visualizations and graphics.
+- Ability to generate descriptive statistics and visualizations to understand relationships in the data.
 - Using markdown documents to generate data-driven reports and data dashboards.
+- Developing custom visualizations and graphics.
+- Reporting results to a key stakeholder in a clear and informative manner.
+- Running and interpreting analytical models like regressions.

 Students will demonstrate competency in understanding, producing and communicating results of their analyses through the following assignments:

-- In-lecture assessment questions to ensure basic comprehension of key concepts and to help students and instructors track progress through the course.
 - Weekly labs that provide opportunities to consolidate and apply material from the lectures.
 - Discussion topics on broad data science trends.
 - A final project that integrates several skills to create a data dashboard.

-Assigned work, including the course final project, and the quality of active participation in the regular online discussion sessions that are a critical part of the course learning strategy are the tools the instructors will use to measure comprehension and skill; the student&#39;s course grade is a direct reflection of demonstrated performance.
+Assigned work, including the course final project, and the quality of active participation in the regular online discussion sessions that are a critical part of the course learning strategy are the tools the instructors will use to measure comprehension and skill; the student's course grade is a direct reflection of demonstrated performance.

 Students should take stated expectations seriously regarding preparation, conduct, and academic honesty in order to receive a grade reflective of outstanding performance.
 Students should be aware that merely completing assigned work in no way guarantees an outstanding grade in the course.
 To receive an outstanding course grade (using the grading scheme described below and the performance assessment approach noted above) all assigned work should completed on time with careful attention to assignment details.

 # III.
 Course Structure and Operations; Performance Expectations